Ella-Hoeppner/easl/README.md

     * account for ambiguity of function type variables in type inference
   * core built-in number typeclasses: Add, Subtract, Negate, Multiply, Divide
     * these will be automatically defined on the built in number + vector types

+* make vec constructor arguments be bound by an `(Into T)` typeclass that ensures the arg can be converted into the type of the type contained within the vector
+  * right now, because we need to be able to support `(vec2 1i 2u)` cases like `(vec2 1i (vec4 1i))` don't give good errors, since there's nothing preventing the latter arg type variable from being filled in with `(vec4 ...)`

+* make `def` work
+  * should just compile to a const, I guess?

 * loops
   * `for`